Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 # Bugs/Known Issues

+The bugs below refer to the first site build, prior to my first re-submission:

 - I was unable to implement a modal for a user to confirm they wanted to delete a recipe before it was deleted, I was not able to get the delete button within the accordian to pull up the modal.
 As such, this feature was removed
     1. When adding the modal button to the accordian, it produced a large amount of space in each accordian item but when clicking the button it did not retrieve the modal
     2. Though the feature would show further defensive programming, the delete feature still demonstrates the delete function of the database
 - Using Bootstrap's 'select' input function, I was unable to make this field required so a user is able to create or edit a recipe without choosing a category

 # Resolved Issues

 - When creating Procfile, I originally had typed 'web:python run.py' instead of 'web: python run.py'- this meant my Heroku app did not run and threw and Application Error, Cormac @ Code Institute spotted this and the issue resolved

 # Lighthouse diagnostic results